mauOrtRuiz/Steel_Degradation/README.md

 **The Data**

 To simulate the natural degradation experienced by ferrite-perlite steels during service, selected low-carbon steel was subjected to an artificial aging treatment via isothermal heating in a laboratory furnace, followed by air cooling.
-From this process, a set of optical microscopy images was scanned to observe the microstructural evolution across different thermal aging intervals: $T = 0$, $500$, $1000$, and $1500$ hours (Based on Thesis by Nayte Guadalupe López Sánchez)
+From this process, a set of optical microscopy images was scanned to observe the microstructural evolution across different thermal aging intervals: $T = 0$, $500$, $1000$, and $1500$ hours (Based on the thesis by Nayte Guadalupe López Sánchez)

 **Ground Truth Dataset Construction**